-In 1999, Microsoft co-founder Paul Allen (b.
-1953) commissioned him to design a signature piece for the lobby of the new Experience Music Project.
+In 1999, Microsoft co-founder Paul Allen (1953-2018) commissioned him to design a signature piece for the lobby of the new Experience Music Project.
 The dramatic "If VI WAS IX," an interactive tower of more than 500 instruments, is programed to play works from the entire history of guitar music, from ballads and flamenco to punk.
 Then in 2005, to celebrate Trimpin’s 25th year in Seattle, independent curator Beth Sellars organized a two-year appreciation by a constellation of museums and performance venues -- including the Frye Art Museum, Tacoma Art Museum, Henry Art Gallery, Seattle Art Museum, and the Museum of Glass -- showing new and retrospective works.
 The Kronos Quartet also commissioned a piece.

 A Kinetic Ensemble

 In 2014, the Seattle Symphony's forward-thinking young music director, Ludovic Morlot, invited Trimpin to be the symphony's composer in residence for three years and create a new work for the symphony.